karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 pod "homepage-staging" deleted
 ```

-To summarize, labels in kubernetes is a powerful concept!
+To summarize, labels in Kubernetes is a powerful concept!
 Use the labeling feature to your advantage to build your infrastructure in an organized fashion.